 Places 2, 3 and 6 will also appear on the May 6 ballot.

-Before the election, Community Impact Newspaper sent Powell a series of questions on her candidacy.
+Before the election, Community Impact Newspaper sent Picard a series of questions on her candidacy.
 Her written responses, edited for publication style, are below.

-Tammy Richards is running for re-election for Plano ISD board of trustees Place 1.[/caption]
+Carissa Picard is running for Plano ISD board of trustees Place 1.[/caption]

 Why are you qualified for this position?

 If elected, I want to be a voice for PISD families and students.
 As an attorney, I know how to be a zealous advocate for the people whose interests I represent.
 I believe passionately that the school district’s budget and policies must be informed by the needs of our families and students.
 And I believe our board of trustee members should all be advocates for this great community.

 I want to engage in a dialogue with our families to understand what their needs are and whether they believe those needs are being met sufficiently.
 I think the continued demand for school vouchers reflects a level of dissatisfaction with our public schools that must be examined more closely and should not be dismissed out-of-hand.

 I would also like to explore the possibility of allowing for greater creativity within our public school system when it comes to providing opportunities for our students to be competitive after high school graduation.
 I am particularly passionate about expanding our magnet schools and programs within our established schools.